siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 You can explore Talos API commands.
 Again, the first time you access the Talos API, a browser window will start to authenticate your request.
-The downloaded `talosconfig` file for the cluster includes the Omni endpoint, so you do not need to specify endpoints, just nodes.
+The downloaded `talosconfig` file for the cluster includes the Omni endpoint, so you *do not need to specify endpoints*, just nodes.

 ```bash
 talosctl --talosconfig ./talos-default-talosconfig.yaml --nodes 10.5.0.2 get members
 ```
-> In the above example you will need to change the name of the `talosconfig` file, if you changed the cluster name from the default, also the `node` IP, using the actual IP or name of the nodes you created (which are shown in Omni.)
+> You will need to change the name of the `talosconfig` file, if you changed the cluster name from the default; and also use the actual IP or name of the nodes you created (which are shown in Omni) in place of the `node` IP.

+> Also note that because Omni manages the state of the Talos nodes, and protects the security of the Kubernetes and Talos credentials, some `talosctl` commands (such as `talosctl reset`) will return `PermissionDenied` on Omni managed clusters - such operations must be done through the Omni UI or API calls.

 ### Explore Omni
 Now you have a complete cluster, with a high-availability Kubernetes API endpoint running on the Omni infrastructure, where all authentication is tied in to your enterprise identity provider.